Wuthering Heights (1959 film): Production

 The novel was a study text for many Australian high schools.
-The production was mostly filmed live, but some segments were pre-recorded around Sydney.
+The production was mostly broadcast live, but some segments were pre-filmed around Sydney.
 Lew Luton was a DJ and presenter of teen shows at the time.
 Luton said he used Method acting for his performance.

 Brunette Annette Andre, who played Isabella, dyed her hair blonde so as to contrast with dark-haired Delia Williams, who played Cathy.
 "We worked very hard on it," recalled Andre.

 Reception

 Wuthering Heights was one of three plays that Alan Burke directed that year, along with The Skin of Our Teeth and Misery Me.
 He said they all received "tiny ratings" and that Wuthering Heights "was too large for our television conditions, and things went wrong."

 Critical

 The TV critic for The Sydney Morning Herald thought the play was "straightforward enough in its story-telling and sufficiently wide-ranging in its techniques" but "hardly ever caught the necessary brooding Gothic spirit of the time, the place and the situation."
 He criticized Lew Luton as being too often "merely surly, when he should have been daemonic, and in general failed to reconcile his desire to work like a twentieth century actor."
 Other actors were praised, and Alan Burke's direction was called "carefully smooth; but there were moments when the spirit of the production was closer to Stella Gibbons than to Emily Brontë."

 The reviewer for the Sydney The Sun-Herald thought it was "good TV in every respect... cast, acting, camera work and the smooth interpolation of film clips with the actual studio telecast" adding Delia Williams "played the part of the wayward, tempestuous Cathy to perfection" and said Luton was "excellent... although his make up and hairdo was rather unfortunately reminiscent of Marlon Brando's leather-jacketed cyclist in The Wild One."
 She also thought Richard Davies gave "one of the year's best TV acting jobs."